omprakash9/web-dev-challenge/README.md

 There are some basic mocks in `/mocks` -- showing the poor artistry of the random engineer assigned to the task.

  - Fork this project.
- - **Complete the items below using any front end tech you'd like.**
+ - **Complete the items below using any front end tech you'd like.** (( This must be entirely in the front end.
+Server side languages or platforms will be immediately disqualified ))
  - Submit a Pull Request with your changes.
  - Create an issue if you have any questions.

 ### What should it do?
  - Provide search functionality to query the api for recipes.